Publication date: January 2023

 1.42 Generally the appropriate enforcement response for a complaint, where an investigation has been opened, conciliation has not resolved the matter and the complaint has not been declined, will be a determination under s 52.
-However other enforcement action may also be considered appropriate, in addition to a determination, for example seeking a civil penalty for a serious or repeated interference with privacy.
+However other enforcement action may also be considered appropriate for example seeking a civil penalty for a serious or repeated interference with privacy.

 Conciliating a complaint

 1.44 Where the OAIC considers it is reasonably possible a complaint may be conciliated successfully there must be a reasonable attempt to conciliate (s 40A(1)).

 1.45 The OAIC is not required to attempt to resolve the complaint through conciliation where the OAIC has decided not to investigate, or not to further investigate, a complaint.